jakubwas/react-typescript-webpack/README.md

-## Step by Step Guide to setup React with Webpack
+## React with Webpack configuration

 ## Table of contents